activities

 • Display name - The name displayed for the activity in the Designer panel.
 A display name is automatically generated when you indicate a target.

 • Timeout - Specify the amount of time (in seconds) to wait for the activity to be executed before throwing an error.
-You can also choose a predefined value from the drop-down menu: 10 (s), 20 (s), 30 (s).
 The default value is 30 seconds.

 Input